batistagroup/qflux/docs/index.md

 ### Development Installation

-The first step to prepare your development environment is to clone the github repo.
+The first step to prepare your development environment is to clone the [GitHub repo](https://github.com/batistagroup/qflux) using your preferred method (web/command line interface).
+For additional information on how to clone a GitHub repo, you can checkout the [GitHub Docs Page](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-Once you've cloned the github repo, you should go to that directory and begin setting up your development environment with the following commands:
+Once you've cloned the GitHub repo, you should go to that directory and begin setting up your development environment with the following commands:

 ```bash
 cd qflux-master/